leonasting/Notification-System/kafka-notify/Producer.md

 setupProducer() (sarama.SyncProducer, error)

+Call Flow:
+Main -> Setup Producers:
+Main -> SendMessageHandler ->sendkafkaMessage

+Read it from main.

 Within the setupProducer() function:

 * config := sarama.NewConfig(): Initializes a new default configuration for Kafka.
 Think of it as setting up the parameters before connecting to the broker.

 * config.Producer.Return.Successes = true: Ensures that the producer receives an acknowledgment once the message is successfully stored in the "notifications" topic.

 * producer, err := sarama.NewSyncProducer(…): Initializes a synchronous Kafka producer that connects to the Kafka broker running at localhost:9092.

 Inside the sendKafkaMessage() function:

-This function starts by retrieving the message from the context and then attempts to find both the sender and the recipient using their IDs. notification := models.Notification{…}: Initializes a Notification struct that encapsulates information about the sender, the recipient, and the actual message. msg := &sarama.ProducerMessage{…}: Constructs a ProducerMessage for the "notifications" topic, setting the recipient’s ID as the Key and the message content, which is the serialized form of the Notification as the Value. producer.SendMessage(msg): Sends the constructed message to the "notifications" topic.
+* This function starts by retrieving the message from the context and then attempts to find both the sender and the recipient using their IDs.
+*notification := models.Notification{…}: Initializes a Notification struct that encapsulates information about the sender, the recipient, and the actual message.
+*msg := &sarama.ProducerMessage{…}: Constructs a ProducerMessage for the "notifications" topic, setting the recipient’s ID as the Key and the message content, which is the serialized form of the Notification as the Value. producer.SendMessage(msg): Sends the constructed message to the "notifications" topic.

 In the sendMessageHandler() function: